Fang Boqian

-Fang Boqian was a Chinese admiral that served the Qing dynasty under the Imperial Chinese Navy.
+Fang Boqian (1854-1894) was a Chinese admiral who served the Qing dynasty under the Imperial Chinese Navy.
 He was a high-ranking officer of the Beiyang Fleet, he was the captain of the protective cruiser Jiyuan during the First Sino-Japanese War, but was executed after the Battle of the Yalu River for desertion.

 Early life

 Boqian was born on January 14, 1854, and was the eldest son of four brothers.
 His father was a teacher at a private school.
 In 1867, at the age of 15, he entered the Fujin Ship Seigakudo and studied navigation.
 Years after graduation, in 1871, Liu Buchan, Lin Taizeng, Lin Yongsheng and Ye Zugui was out riding on the training ship "TateTakeshi" to the voyage of the first modern Chinese navy history together.
 The destinations of the voyage were Tianjin, Singapore and Penang Island.

 In 1877, the Qing government sent Fang Boqian to study abroad in Europe aboard the Square HakuKen for the United Kingdom at the Old Royal Naval College where he learned a high degree of voyage surgery enrolled in October 1877, and returned in May 1880.

 Meanwhile, in 1878, Captain Nathaniel Bowden-Smith under the command of Bacchante-class corvette HMS Euryalus boarded the ship which was headed for the Indian Ocean, from August 4, 1879.
 Captain Richard Edward Tracy boarded the Eclipse-class sloop and experienced a voyage in the world through the sea.

 After returning to China, he served as the captain of the gunboats "Zhenxizhen" and "Zhenxizhen" and the training ship "Weiyuan".
 In 1885, he was promoted to Deputy General of the Beiyang Fleet Zuoying and became the captain of "Jiyuan".
 In 1892, the deputy general's term expired.
 Before the outbreak of the Sino-Japanese War, Fang Boqian sent a letter to Li Hongzhang, proposing that cruisers should be deployed faster and equipped.